mdragone1/ESP32-IoT-Workshop/docs/part1/PREREQ.md

 - Windows - **C:\Users\< user name >\Documents\Arduino\tools\ESP32LittleFS**

 #### Step 5 - SSL utility to work with certificates
+IMPORTANT: You can skip this step as you do not need to implement a secure MQTT connection.
+This step will be shown as a tutorial in class.
+The instructions below do not work with new (>=2.0) Arduino IDE

 During the workshop you will be generating your own self-signed certificates, so need the OpenSSL tooling installed.
 Follow the instructions for your OS below: